Death Penalty Sought For Bergen County Native Accused Of Killing Friend's Baby, Abusing Twin

 There are currently 109 defendants on death row in Pennsylvania.
 Only one is a woman, online records show.

-Virzi had been babysitting 6-week-old Leon Katz in a Pittsburgh apartment while the infant's parents were taking his twin brother, Ari, to a hospital for treatment of a bloody injury to his genitals, CNN reports.
+Virzi was babysitting 6-week-old Leon Katz in a Pittsburgh apartment while the infant's parents were taking his twin brother, Ari, to a hospital for treatment of a bloody injury to his genitals, CNN reports.

 Virzi had been a "trusted family friend" of the boys' parents, Ethan and Savannnah, according to a GoFundMe raised for the grieving couple.